-Aerobic respiration occurs in three stages.
+Aerobic respiration occurs in three stages where a glucose molecule is the source of energy.
 The first stage is called glycolysis and does not require oxygen.
 In this stage, ATP molecules are used to help break down glucose into a substance called pyruvate, a molecule that transports electrons called NADH, two more ATP molecules, and carbon dioxide.
 Carbon dioxide is a waste product and is removed from the body.

 The second stage is called the Krebs cycle.
 This cycle consists of a series of complex chemical reactions that generate additional NADH.

 The final stage is called electron transport phosphorylation.
 During this stage, NADH and another transporter molecule called FADH2 carry electrons to the cells.
 Energy from the electrons is converted to ATP.
 Once the electrons have been used, they are donated to atoms of hydrogen and oxygen to make water.